catherineticzon/CaseStudy2DDS/README.md

 ## Prediction Models
 ### Predicting Attrition with knn
 To predict attrition, I used a knn model that had a sensitity of 62.27% and specificity of 60.98%.
 The model used the variables: years in current role, years since last promotion, age, and job level.
-When applied to the Attriton Competition dataset, the model predicted that 290 employees would **not** attrit and 10 employees **would attrit.**  The code for this model can be found in the Rmarkdown file of this repository (lines 871-905) and the dataset with the predicted attrition as well ("Case2PredictionsTiczon_Attrition.csv").
+When applied to the Attriton Competition dataset, the model predicted that 290 employees would **not** attrit and 10 employees **would attrit.**  The code for this model can be found in the Rmarkdown file of this repository (lines 871-905) and the dataset with the predicted attrition as well (see file **"Case2PredictionsTiczon_Attrition.csv"**).

 ### Predicting Salary with linear regression
 To predict monthly income, I used a linear regression model that had an RMSE of 1414.96.
 The outcome variable used was monthly income and the predictor variable was job level.
 When I applied this model to the Salary Competition data set, the model predicted the monthly income of each of the 300 employees.
-The code for this model can be found in the Rmarkdown file of this repository (lines 960-996) and the dataset with the predicted monthly income as well ("Case2PredictionsTiczon_Salary.csv").
+The code for this model can be found in the Rmarkdown file of this repository (lines 960-996) and the dataset with the predicted monthly income as well (see file **"Case2PredictionsTiczon_Salary.csv"**).